 Amy has worked with the Government of Alberta, Vancouver School District, and various not-for-profit agencies in providing therapy to children, youth, individuals, and families.
 She uses a bio-psycho-social model in understanding client issues at hand and developing treatment plans that help them meet their goals for therapy.
 She uses Cognitive-Behavioral Therapy, Narrative Therapy, and Solution-Focused Brief Therapy to help her clients with their progress.

 Amy is well-skilled in dealing with relationships between couples and families.
 She’s experienced in helping people recognizing blocks that exist in communication to help couples become more empathic and closer to each other.
 Furthermore, she helps people struggling with anxiety, depression, and PTSD.

-Julie Chang is an Associate Clinical Counsellor at MindRight Counselling & Consulting.
-She is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC) and has a Master’s Degree in Clinical Psychology from the University of Victoria (UVic) and a Master’s Degree in Counselling Psychology from Yorkville University.
+Vanessa Mann is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
+She obtained her Masters Degree in Counselling Psychology at Adler University and is currently a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC).

 KEVAN LOW, MA, RCC